MrClock8163/ToolDocumentation/docs/source/formats/libraryXML.rst

 Root
 ----

-The root node of the xml structure is a single node with no attributes, called `color`.
+The root node of the xml structure is a single node with no attributes, called :code:`color`.
 This node contains the categories as a list of children nodes.

 Required children: